maabdelghaffar/get_nearest_or_-farthest-_N_points/README.rst

 The final url for our API has to be /api/geocollections.

-We can inject the url into the GeoNode API by adding the following in my_geonode/urls.py file:
+We can inject the url into the GeoNode API by adding the following lines to "my_geonode/urls.py" file:

 .. code-block:: shell